Sazid669/Point-Cloud-Aggregation-Based-on-GNSS-INS-Data-and-Moving-Object-Filtering/README.md

 Enhance the static virtual point cloud by assigning color values to the points using image data from the cameras.
 This will result in a visually enriched, realistic representation of the environment.

+This was done is ELTE 3D sensor Lab